Homemade Sloppy Joe’s

 Sloppy Joe’s are of course great when fresh, but like most red sauce-based dishes, the flavors develop over time so don’t be surprised if your reheated leftovers taste as good or better than when you made the dish!

-The meat mixture will keep for up to 5 days in the fridge or in the freezer for up to 3 months.
+The meat mixture will keep for up to 5 days in the fridge.

 Although some may not be familiar with how and why sugar is included in a Sloppy Joe’s recipe, it’s because sugar helps neutralize the acidity of all the tomato-based ingredients, including the tomato sauce, tomato paste, and ketchup.